 Figuring out what bass strings to use takes a while.
 There are lots of options (read all about bass strings on StudyBass), and it can be confusing.
 Here are some places to start in your quest to fi

-and they bend more easily.
-But, they wear out faster and...they bend more easily.
+D'addario Exl220tp Twin Pack Bass Guitar StringsNext, you can try some lighter bass strings.
+Light strings are less work to press.
+But, they wear out faster and they bend more easily.
 If you're not careful, you can bend strings and play out of tune.
 Watch your technique and listen!

 D'addario Ecb82 Chromes Flatwound Medium Bass StringsIf you're ready to experiment, try some flatwound strings.
 Most people play roundwound strings.
 Flatwounds are an acquired taste.
 They have a warm, boomier tone.
 Think reggae.
 They're usually more expensive, but they are hard to wear out and last forever.
 With fewer windings, they have almost no string noise.